 An overview of the conditions of use regarding our special collection may be found here.

-Through our digital collections you can see reproductions of numerous manuscripts, old prints and graphics.
+Through our digital collections you can see reproductions of numerous manuscripts, old prints and fine art prints and drawings.
 The digitized books are indexed with detailed information and some transcriptions, and linked with further descriptions.
 Downloads as a PDF or JPG file are usually possible.

 Unless otherwise stated, the digital copies already available are under the Creative Commons license CC-BY-SA 4.0.
 You may reproduce and redistribute this material, modify the material for any purpose, and build upon it, as long as you cite the Bamberg State Library as the source, specify the signature of the document, and use the same license in case of distribution.